sugarkube/sugarkube/docs/markdown/stacks.md

 *	cluster - name of the cluster.
 This should also be used to namespace your resources to avoid conflicts between multiple clusters running in the same cloud account.
 *	provider_vars_dirs - Directories that providers should search for config files
 *	kapp_vars_dirs - Directories that should be searched for kapp variables
-*	manifests - The list of manifests that should be applied to the stack
+*	manifests - The list of [manifests](manifests.yaml) that should be applied to the stack
 *	template_dirs - Directories to search for templates in if they aren't in a kapp

 A good way to organise stack configs is to use YAML references to share common settings, and to group related stacks together.
 E.g. in a file called `aws-dev.yaml`, define multiple clusters using your dev account like this:
 ```
+# aws-dev.yaml

 defaults: &defaults
   provider: aws
   provisioner: kops
   region: eu-west-2
-  kapp_vars_dirs: some/path
-  template_dirs: some/path
+  # other settings...

 aws-dev1:
   <<: *defaults
   cluster: dev1
   manifests:
-  - manifest1.yaml
+  - uri: manifest1.yaml
   - ...
+  overrides:        # See below
+    wordpress-site2:
+      state: present
+      sources:
+        wordpress:
+          options:
+            branch: 1.0.2
 ```

 # Overrides
+It's possible to override values for manifests in stack configs.
+This allows you to reuse the same set of manifests across multiple different stacks but to parameterise them differently at the stack level.
+You can override all config values for [kapps](kapps.md), as well as overriding the URIs to their sources.
+This is one way of selecting which release/tag of a kapp to deploy into each stack.

+In the above sample stack config `aws-dev.yaml`, the release of the `wordpress-site2` kapp is set to 1.0.2, which will replace whatever value is declared in the manifest.